 Runge was up to Goethe’s challenge.
 After a few months of work, he isolated an alkaloid, a plant base, which he called Kaffeine—a compound of the German for “coffee” plus the suffix “ine,” from the Latin for “of the nature of.”
 For some time, the terms of this discovery were strictly enforced.
 When an analogous alkaloid was isolated from tea leaves in 1827, it was called “theine,” even after it was shown to be chemically identical to caffeine, which is now thought to have evolved in plants as an insecticide against certain harmful creatures and a stimulant to certain helpful ones.
 Runge would go on to a successful career in commercial chemistry, among the milestones of which was his pioneering work in synthesizing blue dye from coal tar, permitting textile manufacturers to color their cloth with the by‑products of its fabrication, and forcing indigo producers around the world—including El Salvador—to turn to other cash crops.

 The chemical analysis of coffee cast new light on the question of its effects.
 Coffee was found to contain three “active principles,” or “causes.”
 In addition to caffeine, there was caffeone, its essential oil, the source of its aroma and flavor, and caffeic acid, its essential acid, which also contributed to the flavor.
 These findings established a fixed definition of coffee that had important implications for the food business, increasingly concerned with substitutes and purity.
 Individually, wrote one coffee merchant, “each of these elements possesses virtues or powers of its own, and plays a part in the general effect produced by coffee”; together, these three “active” components gave coffee its “individuality” as an item of commerce.
-Whatever didn’t have them wasn’t coffee.
+Whatever didn’t have them wasn’t coffee.“Perhaps most of us would be better off if we did not drink tea or coffee.”

 Yet even as the definition of “coffee” took shape around these three “active principles,” their action and effects in the human body remained a matter of speculation and disagreement.
 What exactly did caffeine do, and how?
 “Coffee acts on the diaphragm and the solar plexus, where it spreads to the brain via immeasurable emanations that escape all analysis,” Honoré de Balzac wrote in 1839.
 “However, we can presume it is the fluids of the nervous system that conduct the electricity which this substance releases, and which it either finds or stimulates in our bodies.”
 For many years, the science remained at once definitive and ambiguous.
 More than a century after Runge’s discovery, one investigator counted more than seven hundred scientific articles on coffee—by “chemists, physiologists, psychologists, dietitians, physicians and food inspectors, in fact from every type of scientist who has anything at all to do with the preparation, analysis or effect of foods and articles of diet.”
 Two hundred thirty‑two of these, fully a third, focused on the question of coffee’s effects on the body.
 Their findings, as Charles W. Trigg lamented, were often wildly at odds with each other.